ez4encelol/Discord-Beat-Bop/TOS.md

 ## Terms of Service

-By using Beat Bop, the client agrees to the following terms:
+Welcome to Beat Bop, a Discord Youtube bot that allows users to play and control videos in their Discord servers.
+By inviting and using Beat Bop, the client agrees to the following terms:

 ## Eligibility